-- Are there any other wild animals in the area?
+- Are there wild animals in the area, such as coyotes?

-- If your cat gets lost, can they be identified?
+- If your cat gets lost, can she be easily identified?

 - Is your cat vaccinated and protected against illnesses and parasites?

 The presence of traffic will be the biggest concern, especially if you live on a busy road.
-If your cat has never seen a car before, they won’t know how dangerous they are.
+If your cat has never seen a car before, she won’t understand the dangers.

 Lost Pet Research offers some insights into the statistics surrounding road accidents and cats.
 According to research, males aged 7 months to 2 years are likeliest to be struck by cars.

 There are more dangers than just the road, however.
-Other cats are a notable example.
-Unfriendly felines may not take kindly to your cat entering their territory.
+Other cats are one example.
+Unfriendly, rival felines may not take kindly to your cat entering their territory.

 Your pet may end up in conflict with hostile neighborhood cats.
-However, friendly felines can be just as dangerous, just in a different way.
-If your cat is not vaccinated, they may pick up infectious diseases.
-Equally possible is the sharing of fleas, and similar parasites.
+However, even friendly felines can be just as dangerous, just in a different way.
+If your cat is not vaccinated, she may pick up infectious diseases.
+Equally possible is the sharing of fleas, ticks, and other parasites.

 Do you live in an area with snakes?
-Most snakes are non-venomous and terrified of cats, but they will seem to defend themselves if confronted.
+Most snakes are non-venomous and are terrified of cats, but they will seem to defend themselves if confronted.
 There’s nothing to gain by taking chances.

 Prepare for the worst.
 Your cat may somehow get away from you.
-If that happens, can they be identified?
+If that happens, can she be identified?
 A collar that lists your contact details or a microchip is highly recommended.

 If you have done so, your cat may be ready for the wider world.
-You can take them out for the first time, and see how they react.
+You can take her out for the first time, and see how she reacts.

 Letting My Cat Outside for the First Time

-If your cat is going outside for the first time, keep them company.
-Your cat will likely be nervous at all the sights, sounds and smells they’re exposed to.
+If your cat is going outside for the first time, keep her company.
+Your cat will likely be nervous at all the sights, sounds, and smells she’s exposed to.

 With this in mind, you may want to consider putting a leash on your cat.
-This way, you can take them for a walk, like you would a dog.
+This way, you can take her for a walk, like you would a dog.
 Not all cats like leash training, though.